About Procmail

 in-afd

 The first line is just a comment line.
-All comments are preceded with '#'s, which should be familiar to anyone who's done shell scripts.
+All comments are preceded with #'s, which should be familiar to anyone who’s done shell programming.

 The third line is a condition.
-These start with a leading `*' and use standard regular expressions to search the header of the message.
-Here, it is looking for any mail with the sender line as "owner-afd@ict.org".
-This could, in theory, be anything:
+These start with a leading +*: and use standard regular expressions to search the header of the message. here, it is looking for any mail with the sender line as "owner-afd@ict.org".

 You get the general idea.
 The last line is merely the file to be filtered to.
-Unless it's an absolute path, then the default location is where ever you set MAILDIR to.
+Unless the destination file contains an absolute path, then the default location is location specified by $DEFAULT.

 Scoring

 Procmail also provides a scoring mechanism.
 This allows you to assign a weight to a particular pattern that procmail finds.
-When the score meets a certain threshold, procmail will then take whatever action you wish.
+When the score meets a certain threshold, procmail will then invoke the corresponding action.

 :0 Bhb